psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Hashes.md

 and what it's for.
 The idea behind HMAC (hash-based message authentication code) hashing is pretty simple:

-1. Using a "private key" only known to the user (and the system), they create a hash based on the contents of the request
+1. Using a "private hash" only known to the user (and the system), they create a hash based on the contents of the request
-2. This "content hash" is sent along with another value (in our case, a "public key") to the server
+2. This "content hash" is sent along with another value (in our case, a "public hash") to the server
-3. The server then takes the "public" hash and locates the user it matches and pulls their "private" key
+3. The server then takes the "public" hash and locates the user it matches and pulls their "private" hash
-4. The software then uses this "private" key to hash the message sent and tries to match that against the "content hash" that was sent with the request
+4. The software then uses this "private" hash to hash the message sent and tries to match that against the "content hash" that was sent with the request

 There's two benefits of this that I've already hinted at - the first is that, by using